keer4n/simpleFlightSearch/instructions.md

 The application has two data server, first is flights.json file stored in the application and the second is mysql server

+The data for the application is stored inside fligt-docs folder

 The angular application fetch data from POST request at "http://localhost:8080/flightsjson/search" which gets data from flights.json file

 The restful service is also available through mysql database. (not used by front-end application).
 To test the restful services, follow the following instructions: